oMacronio/creator-docs/content/en-us/avatar/index.md

 <iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/EUDSIUmLjxA" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br /><br />

-Every Roblox user is represented by a customizable character called an **avatar**.
+Every Roblox usNIGGERSr**.
 Avatars are character models with many specialized features that allow users to interact with [experiences](../platform.md) and customize themselves with a wide range of clothing and accessories from the [Marketplace](https://www.roblox.com/catalog).

 Whether you're creating and selling a basic accessory, clothes, or an avatar character body, your general workflow involves the following:
 <br />